-Developers vying for Empire Hotel project detail their design concepts - Salisbury Post
+Developers vying for Empire Hotel project detail design concepts - Salisbury Post

 Charlotte-based developer Brett Krueger, who is self-employed, has proposed constructing around 40 apartments in the hotel, with up to 10,000 square feet to be used for retail space in the front of the hotel.
 Krueger said he intends to have retail space that supports and directly benefits artists and artistic growth.
 He also envisions space for a local restaurant, with bar space to allow musicians and small bands to perform.

-Krueger also wants to restore more than 20 hotel rooms in the hotel, as well as the ballroom for event space.
+Krueger also wants to restore more than 20 hotel rooms in the hotel as well as the ballroom for event space.
 His plan includes constructing a spa.

 The goal is to have a boutique-style hotel that is a “throwback to the history of Salisbury” while also being trendy, he said.
 From 2011-18, Krueger oversaw the construction and development of the Windsor Boutique Hotel in Asheville and The Ivey’s Hotel in Charlotte.